You might check that the plugin and the MBean is working properly by doing a test run on the Nagios server:

 <attribute_name> The name of the MBean attribute to retrieve, e.g. ActiveThreadCount

-Prefix with * to get the difference between two calls (delta). ${...} can be used.
+Prefix the attribute name with a * to get the difference between two calls (delta).

 <warning_level> The level as a number from which on the WARNING status should be set